-Project Name:Reservoir #4 / Sylvan HillProject Priority:1-5 Year CIP - High PriorityProject Description:Construct a new 3.0 MG reservoir n: Construct a new 3.0 MG reservoir on the District's Sylvan Hill property to have a total of 6.0 MG of earthquake resilient finished water storage before the existing 2.25 MG Reservoir #2 (pictured below) is taken out of service.
+Project Name: Reservoir #4 / Sylvan Hill Project Priority: 1-5 Year CIP - High Priority of 6.0 MG of earthquake resilient finished water storage before the existing 2.25 MG

-- Project Justification: The District abandoned Reservoir #1 (similar in construction to Reservoir #2) and in its place built a 3.0 MG Reservoir #3 in 2009 to earthquake resilience standards.
+Project Description: Construct a new 3.0 MG reservoir on the District's Sylvan Hill property to have a total place built a 3.0 MG Reservoir #3 in 2009 to earthquake resilience standards.
 The new reservoir gave the District 5.25 MG of finished water storage.
 However, the District's peak day demand (PDD) is 2.9 MGD (2021), and a general engineering practice is to have a finished water storage volume of three times the utility's PDD, which would be about 9 MG.
 To achieve a storage volume of 9 MG, the District proposes to construct a new Reservoir #4 while leaving Reservoir #2 in place.
 Then at a time in the future, Reservoir #2 would be demolished and a new reservoir would be built in its place.
-Added finished water storage will allow the District to better manage peak water purchase demands and wholesale water rates from the City of Portland. - Project Timeline: Funding for design and construction of this project will need to be from an outside source to acquire the amount of working capital needed for the project.
-Consideration will be given to the Drinking Water State Revolving Loan Fund and/or federal discretionary funding as compared to the open bond market.
+Added finished water storage will allow the District to better manage peak water purchase demands and wholesale water rates from the City of Portland.